callnirajgupta/TestNGThreadLocal/README.md

 # TestNGThreadLocal
 Used Thread local for parallel execution using TestNG Used Listerner for reporting
-Used Extend report for reporting
+Used Extend report for reporting using TestNG
+Retry using IRetryAnalyzer